ksu-cs-textbooks/cis301/content/3-chapter/3_5-knightsKnavesTT.md

 If I am a knight, then Bob is a knight and Carly is a knave.
 Also, if Bob is a knight and Carly is a knave, then I am a knight.
 ```

 We repeat this process for each statement in the puzzle.
 Finally, since we solve a Knights and Knaves puzzle by finding a truth assignment (i.e., assignment of who is a knight and who is a knave) that works for ALL statements, then we finish by AND-ing together our translations for each speaker.
-When we fill in the truth table for our final combined statement, then a valid solution to the puzzle is any truth assignment that makes the overall statement true.
+When we fill in the truth table for our final combined proposition, then a valid solution to the puzzle is any truth assignment that makes the overall proposition true.
 If it was a well-made puzzle, then there should only be one such truth assignment.

 ## Full example